 Dental Implants: What they are and how they came about

 Go back a decade or two, and you will find that dentures were the only way people could restore their mouth’s structure and function in case they suffered tooth loss.
 Fortunately, advancement in technology in the past decade or so has changed that.
 Today, people suffering from tooth loss have many options available to them.
-Of these options, the most effective and safest is the use of dental implants.
+Of these options, the most effective and safest is the use of implants.

 Artificial tooth roots, implants are trenchantly positioned into the jawbone beneath your gums and they are great subs for partial or full dentures.
 A replacement tooth is attached to the implant once the latter is in position to allow you to have your smile back.